-Richard Saltoun Gallery presents a rare solo exhibition of the British monk Dom Sylvester Houédard, a seminal counter-culture figure of 60s London.
-The exhibition is the first in London in almost 50 years.
+Richard Saltoun Gallery presents a rare solo exhibition of the British monk Dom Sylvester HOUÉDARD, a seminal counter-culture figure of 1960s London.
+The exhibition, curated by Andy Hunt, is the first in London in almost 50 years.

-Sixties’ America gave the world Jack Kerouac, Allen Ginsberg and a roster of other Beat poets.
-In Britain the Beat movement was altogether more sedate but in typical low-key fashion Britain did produce one truly outstanding counter-culture figure; Dom Sylvester Houédard, Benedictine monk, artist, poet, intellectual and theologian.
+1960s America gave the world Jack Kerouac, Allen Ginsberg and a roster of other Beat poets.
+In Britain the Beat movement was altogether more sedate, but in typical low-key fashion, it did produce one truly outstanding counter-culture figure: Dom Sylvester Houédard, Benedictine monk, artist, poet, intellectual and theologian.